MalDev Myths

 “EDR Bypass” / ntdll unhooking

 Some EDR’s hook ntdll.dll instead of using ETW.
 Only bad ones.
-Many good EDR’s dont use this technique anymore.
+Many good EDR’s don’t use this technique anymore.
 Including MDE, Elastic, Cortex.

 ntdll hooking is obsolete.
 It always was, and always will be, bypassable with direct- or indirect syscalls, or ntdll recovering or re-patching.
-The EDR can also just check if their hook’s got removed - it blows my mind this is not standard.
-Direct- or indirect syscalls can be reliable detected with ETW and callstack analysis, and are a big IOC.
+The EDR can also just check if their hooks got removed - it blows my mind this is not standard.
+Direct- or indirect syscalls can be reliably detected with ETW and callstack analysis, and are a big IOC.
 The public implementations for in/direct syscalls are also often signatured.

 If you have to use ntdll syscalls, include callstack spoofing.